jfleong/minimal-mistakes/_posts/2016-08-29-getting-started.md

 More specifically the feeling that the content that I generate would not be "smart" enough for the interwebz.
 I need to learn to trust myself, be confident with all the decisions I make, and stop second guessing everything I do.
 For example even while writing this post I have erased entire paragraphs multiple times as my mind keeps thinking that what I'm writing is garbage.
 It's something that I am constantly working on and hopefully this blog will help me get over that gnarly, unproductive disease.

-# What will is this blog and why should you read it?
+# What is this blog and why should you read it?

 I am creating this blog to post anything related to my career as a software developer.
 Posts will include (but not limited to):